-Chapter I. Ma tters calling for action by the Economic and Social Council or brought to its attention А. Draft decision for adoption by the Council Report of the Committee of Experts on Global Geospatial Information Management on its sixth session and provisional agenda and dates for the seventh session of the Committee В. Decisions brought to the attention of the Council 6/101.
-Contribution of regional committees and thematic groups to the global geospatial agenda 6/102.
-Global geodetic reference frame 6/103.
-Determination of global fundamental geospatial data themes 6/104.
-Trends in national institutional arrangements in geospatial information management.
-6/105.
-Legal and policy frameworks, including issues related to authoritative data 6/106.
-Implementation and adoption of standards for the global geospatial information community 6/107.
-Integration of geospatial, statistical and other related information 6/108.
-Application of geospatial information related to land administration and management.
-6/109.
-Activities related to sustainable development and the 2030 Agenda for Sustainable Development 6/110.
-Geospatial information and services for disasters 6/111.
-Knowledge base for geospatial information management 6/112.
-Review of United Nations activities in geospatial information management Π. Iter ns for endorsement, discussion and decision A. Contribution of regional committees and thematic groups to the global geospatial agenda В. Global geodetic reference frame C. Determination of global fundamental geospatial data themes D. Trends in national institutional arrangements in geospatial information management E. Legal and policy frameworks, including issues related to authoritative data F. Implementation and adoption of standards for the global geospatial information community G. Integration of geospatial, statistical and other related information H. Application of geospatial information related to land administration and management
+Chapter Page I. Mat tters calling for action by the Economic and Social Council or brought to its attention 5 A. Draft decision for adoption by the Council 5 Report of the Committee of Experts on Global Geospatial Information Management on its sixth session and provisional agenda and dates for the seventh session of the Committee 5 B. Decisions brought to the attention of the Council 6 6/101.
+Contribution of regional committees and thematic groups to the global geospatial agenda 6 6/102.
+Global geodetic reference frame 7 6/103.
+Determination of global fundamental geospatial data themes 7 6/104.
+Trends in national institutional arrangements in geospatial information management 8 6/105.
+Legal and policy frameworks, including issues related to authoritative data 9 6/106.
+Implementation and adoption of standards for the global geospatial information community 10 6/107.
+Integration of geospatial, statistical and other related information 11 6/108.
+Application of geospatial information related to land administration and management 12 6/109.
+Activities related to sustainable development and the 2030 Agenda for Sustainable 13 6/110.
+Geospatial information and services for disasters 13 6/111.
+Knowledge base for geospatial information management 14 6/112.
+Review of the United Nations activities in geospatial information management 15 II.
+Iten ns for endorsement, discussion and decision 18 A. Contribution of regional committees and thematic groups to the global geospatial agenda 18 В. Global geodetic reference frame 18 C. Determination of global fundamental geospatial data themes 18

-I. Activities related to sustainable development and the 2030 Agenda for Sustainable Development 21 J. Geospatial information and services for disasters 21 K. Knowledge base for geospatial information management 22 L. Review of United Nations activities related to geospatial information management 22 III. visional agenda and dates for the sixth session of the Committee of Experts on Global ospatial Information Management.
-23 IV. - Report of the Committee of Experts on Global Geospatial Information Management on its sixth session V. Org Organization of the session.
-A. Opening and duration of the session 25 B. Election of officers 25 C. Agenda and organization of work 25 D. Attendance 26 E. Documentation 26
+D. Trends in national institutional arrangements in geospatial information management 19 E. Legal and policy frameworks, including issues related to authoritative data 19 F. Implementation and adoption of standards for the global geospatial information community 20 G. Integration of geospatial, statistical and other related information 20 H. Application of geospatial information related to land administration and management 21 I. Activities related to sustainable development and the 2030 Agenda for Sustainable 21 J. Geospatial information and services for disasters 22 K. Knowledge base for geospatial information management 22 L. Review of the United Nations activities in geospatial information management 23 III. visional agenda and dates for the seventh session of the Committee of Experts on Global ospatial Information Management 24 IV.
+Report of the Committee of Experts on Global Geospatial Information Management on its sixth session 25 V. Org anization of the session 26 A. Opening and duration of the session 26 B. Election of Officers 26 C. Agenda and organization of work 26 D. Attendance 26 E. Documentation 27